leanprover/vscode-lean4/vscode-lean4/media/guide-help.md

 ## Collecting VS Code Output
-If you are encountering an issue with this VS Code extension, copying the output from the 'Lean: Editor' output panel can be helpful for others who are trying to help you.
+If you are encountering an issue with Lean or this VS Code extension, copying the output from the 'Lean: Editor' output panel can be helpful for others who are trying to help you.
 You can open the 'Lean: Editor' output panel by clicking on the ∀-symbol in the top right and selecting 'Troubleshooting: Show Output'.

   ![Show Output](show-output.png)

+Additionally, copying the information that is displayed when clicking on the ∀-symbol in the top right and selecting 'Troubleshooting: Show Setup Information' is also very helpful.

 ## Asking Questions on the Lean Zulip Chat